ARCHETYPE Intraocular pressure (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)

 Higher values indicate higher reliability.

-Clinical interpretationClinical interpretation: Single word, phrase or brief description that represents the clinical meaning and significance of the physical examination findings.
+Clinical interpretationClinical interpretation: Single word, phrase or brief description that represents the clinical meaning and significance of the findings.

 Test not doneTest not done: Details to explicitly record that this test was not performed.